pyfemtet/pyfemtet/README.md

 We're sorry, this section is under constructing.

 ---
-Copyright (C) 2023 kn514 <kazuma.naito@murata.com>
+Copyright (C) 2023 Murata Manufacturing Co., Ltd. All Rights Reserved.

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.